http://www.teaneckshuls.org/SelectedPosts/TelephoneCarriers.htm

 On the plus side: clear sound; great customer service.

-On the minus side: cable means that if electricity goes out, so does your phone
+On the minus side: cable means that if electricity goes out, so does your phone service.

 Also, only national + Canada calls, no direct calling overseas.